Avik9/Dynamic-Memory-Allocator/README.md

 A block header is defined as 2 words
 (32 bits) to hold the block size and allocated bit.
 In this program, the header will be 4 words (i.e. 64 bits or 1 memory row).
-The header fields will be similar to those in the textbook but you will keep an extra field for recording whether or not the previous block is allocated.
+The header fields will be similar to those in the textbook but I will keep an extra field for recording whether or not the previous block is allocated.
 Each free block will also have a footer, which occupies the last memory row of the block.
 The footer of a free block contains exactly the same information as the header.